 These manufacturers are well-regarded ISO-9001-certified companies with reputations for producing quality products.

 The company's faucet warranty is below the North American standard "lifetime" warranty on all faucet components pioneered by and adopted by all major domestic faucet companies and most importers.
 Artisan offers a "lifetime" warranty only on the "mechanical parts" of its faucets, and just 5 years on its finishes.
-The term "mechanical parts" is not defined, but in context, we take it to mean all parts of a faucet other than finishes.
+The term "mechanical parts" is not defined but in context and considering usage in the industry, we take it to mean all of the moving parts of a faucet.

 The cartridges used in Artisan faucets are good Chinese ceramic cartridges made by Sedal S.L.U.
 Sedal is chartered in Spain but does all of its manufacturing in its two facilities in China: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 If it does develop a problem, replacement cartridges are widely available and in most faucets, easy to remove and replace with simple household tools.
 (For more information on what makes a quality cartridge, see Faucet Valves & Cartridges.)